Tony Schiavone: Various jobs (2001–2019)

 After wrestling, Schiavone became the morning sports anchor for both WDUN in Gainesville and WSB-AM in Atlanta simultaneously, despite the two stations having different owners (WDUN has a partnership with Cox Media Group, which owns WSB-TV and WSB-AM.)
 Schiavone also has done morning sports reports for Cox sister stations WHIO AM/FM in Dayton, Ohio.

 Schiavone is a writer for the Georgia Bulldogs Radio Network and produced the Best of the Bulldogs, which won the AP Award for Best Sports Program in 2004.
 He also hosts a post game talk show on the Georgia Bulldogs Radio Network alongside former University of Georgia quarterback David Greene.

 From 2009 to 2019, Schiavone was the play-by-play announcer for the Atlanta Braves' AAA affiliate, the Gwinnett Braves.

 Following cutbacks at WSB that resulted in Schiavone being let go in 2015, Schiavone took a part-time job at Starbucks to supplement his income while continuing to do other broadcasting work.
 Schiavone has stated he had no shame in working there and praised Starbucks for their excellent health insurance coverage for their employees.
 His time at Starbucks would be alluded to on multiple occasions by Britt Baker on AEW programming.

 On January 30, 2017, Schiavone began hosting the What Happened When? podcast with co-host Conrad Thompson on MLW Radio discussing stories from Schiavone's time with Jim Crockett Promotions, his stint in the WWF and his WCW tenure.
 Schiavone also co-hosts the "Pro Wrestling Wednesday" podcast with lifelong wrestling fan Beau Le Blanc for WZGC FM 92.9 The Game in Atlanta, a station in which he often does fill-in work for their sports flash updates.

 Return to professional wrestling (2017–present)

 Major League Wrestling (2017–2019)

 On October 5, 2017, Schiavone returned to professional wrestling at the inaugural event of the resurrected Major League Wrestling (MLW).
 At the show, Schiavone provided color commentary for the event's matches.
 He then continued to provide his commentary work for MLW's television show, MLW Fusion.
 After taking a break in early 2019 from commentating due to conflicting schedules, he returned in July 2019.
-Schiavone noted on the November 20, 2019 Clash of the Champions XIII episode of What Happened When with Conrad Thompson that he would no longer be appearing for Major League Wrestling (MLW).
+Schiavone noted on the November 20, 2019 Clash of the Champions XIII episode of What Happened When with Conrad Thompson that he would no longer be appearing for MLW.